NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`amplitude` [`cnumber`]**
 —
 An overall complex amplitude multiplying the the current source.
 Default is 1.0.
-Note that specifying a complex `amplitude` which imparts a phase shift to the current (e.g., a circular-polarized planewave source comprised of two overlapping linear-polarized planewaves which are 90° out of phase) does *not* require using complex fields (via `force_complex_fields=True`) for the entire simulation.
+Note that specifying a complex `amplitude` imparts a phase shift to the real part of the overall current and thus does *not* require using complex fields for the entire simulation (via setting `force-complex-fields?` to `true`).

 **`amp-func` [`function`]**
 —